michaelRadigan/pynauty-nice/README.md

 # pynauty

 A pynauty fork in an effort to ease installation.
 Pynauty is a python wrapper around nauty, distributed under the GNU GPLv3.
-Nauty is an isomorphism finder, written in C, distributed under the APACHE 2.0 lisence.
+Nauty is an isomorphism finder, written in C, distributed under the APACHE 2.0 licence.
 Previously, the two would have to be dowloaded separately from their respective websites, unpacked, built and symbolically linked.
-Given that that in this direction the lisences are compatible and allow it, I've decided to redistribute them together.
+Given that that in this direction the licences are compatible and allow it, I've decided to redistribute them together.

-Note that this isn't quite finished but is sufficient for my use case, if you would like me to to change or improve anything then please let me know.
+Note that this isn't quite finished but is sufficient for my use case, if you would like me to change or improve anything then please let me know.

 # Initial pynauty licence